 Now that we have addressed the best flooring options for dog and cat owners, here are the ones you should avoid.
 If you currently have one of these floors and are thinking about getting a pet, you may want to consider switching to one of the options listed above.

 While carpeting is a relatively inexpensive option, it is one of the worst flooring choices for pet owners.
 Due to its absorbent nature, it stains very easily.
-In addition, it is much more difficult to clean compared to smoother flooring options.
+Also, it is much more difficult to clean compared to smoother flooring options.

 Laminate flooring may be durable, but it is also very slippery.
-Smooth and high gloss laminate floor is especially dangerous for pets because its slick surface will cause them to lose traction when they walk.
-This should be a big concern for pet owners because sliding on the slippery surface can cause your cat or dog’s hips to shift in an abnormal way.
+Smooth and high gloss laminate floor is hazardous for pets because its slick surface will cause them to lose traction when they walk.
+This should be a big concern for pet owners because sliding on the slippery surface can cause your cat or dog’s hips to shift abnormally.
 Over time, this can seriously harm your pet’s body.

 When it comes to pet-friendly flooring and maintaining your house’s style, there is no reason why you should have to choose between the two.
 Thanks to these durable flooring options, you can have it all.